ceharvs/transplant2mongo/README.md

 [![DOI](https://zenodo.org/badge/82126974.svg)](https://zenodo.org/badge/latestdoi/82126974)

-Transplant2Mongo allows users to easily insert [UNOS STAR](https://optn.transplant.hrsa.gov/data) text files containing [U.S. organ transplant data](https://optn.transplant.hrsa.gov/) into a Mongo database using Python.
+Transplant2Mongo allows users to easily insert the complex set of [UNOS STAR](https://optn.transplant.hrsa.gov/data) tab-separated variable files containing [U.S. organ transplant data](https://optn.transplant.hrsa.gov/) into a Mongo database using Python.

 The intended user is a researcher interested in doing analysis on [UNOS STAR](https://optn.transplant.hrsa.gov/) data.
-This software parses and inserts the UNOS STAR text files into a Mongo Database such that the database can be easily queried.
+This software parses and inserts the UNOS STAR text files into a Mongo Database such that the database can be easily queried using open-source software.

 Transplant2Mongo was has been tested with [UNOS STAR](https://optn.transplant.hrsa.gov/data) files from the [OPTN](https://optn.transplant.hrsa.gov/) obtained in June 2014 and March 2015.